 Try the same test 2 or 3 times to check that you are reading the muscle strength and weakness accurately.
 The more consistent the body's response and your reading of it, the more sure you can be that the results are accurate.

-You can also get inconsistent results when you are tired, under
+You can also get inconsistent results with self muscle testing when you are tired, under

 the influence of a toxin, stressed or unable to be present and focused